Providers24 June, 2025

 Modern AI solutions recognize that workflow efficiency determines adoption success, which is why they integrate directly with imaging software and PMS platforms.
 This integration enables one-screen capture and analysis, eliminating the need to switch between applications.
 For example, Overjet IRIS works with any sensor or PMS, syncing images and findings automatically to support a smooth hygiene-to-doctor handoff without redundant steps.

-This seamless integration reduces friction, boosts adoption rates, and ensures that AI enhances rather than disrupts existing workflows.
+This direct integration lowers the barrier to daily use, boosts adoption rates, and ensures that AI enhances rather than disrupts existing workflows.

 2. Using AI at key touchpoints in the visit